mlarouche/MegamanX3-MSU1/README.txt

 Mega Man X3 MSU-1 hack
-Version 1.0.1
+Version 1.1
 by DarkShock

-This hack adds CD quality audio to Mega Man X3 using the MSU-1 chip invented by byuu.
+This hack adds CD quality audio to Mega Man X3 and Mega Man X3 Zero Project using the MSU-1 chip invented by byuu.
 The hack has been tested on SD2SNES, bsnes-plus and higan 094.
 The patched ROM needs to be named mmx3_msu1.sfc.

-Note they are two IPS patches:
+Note they are 4 IPS patches:
 - mmx3_msu1_emulator.ips is the one to use for proper volume in emulators.
 - mmx3_msu1.ips is for the SD2SNES
+- mmx3_msu1_zero_emulator.ips is for Zero Project to use in emulators
+- mmx3_msu1_zero.ips is for Zero Project to use on the SD2SNES

+Original specs of the ROM:
+MEGAMAN X3
+2097152 Bytes (16.0000 Mb)
+Padded: Maybe, 2887 Bytes (0.0220 Mb)
+Interleaved/Swapped: No
+Backup unit/emulator header: No
+Version: 1.0
+Checksum: Ok, 0x4055 (calculated) == 0x4055 (internal)
+Inverse checksum: Ok, 0xbfaa (calculated) == 0xbfaa (internal)
+Checksum (CRC32): 0xfa0fe671

 ===============
 = Using higan =